Thylacosmilus: Size

 Thylacosmilus was a large metatherian predator, standing 60 cm at the shoulders.
 Body mass for sparassodonts is difficult to estimate, since these animals have relatively large heads in proportion to their bodies, leading to overestimations, particularly when compared with skulls of modern members of Carnivora, which have different locomotive and functional adaptations, or with those of the recent predatory marsupials, which do not exceed 30 kg of body mass.
-Sorkin 2008 suggested based on condylobasal skull length, Thylacosmilus could've weighed up to 150 kg, about the same size as a modern jaguar.
+Sorkin (2008) suggested based on condylobasal skull length, Thylacosmilus could've weighed up to 150 kg, about the same size as a modern jaguar.
 However, other experts suggested a smaller size.
 Ercoli and Prevosti's (2011) linear regressions based on postcranial elements that directly support the body's weight (such as tibiae, humeri and ulnae), comparing Thylacosmilus to both extinct and modern carnivorans and metatherians, suggest that it weighed between 80 and 120 kg.
 Mauricio Antón suggested Thylacosmilus was a leopard-sized predator.
-Sanz-Pérez et al. 2024 suggested Thylacosmilus may much smaller than the previous estimates, weighing about 41 kg.
+Suarez et al. (2023) estimated that Thylacosmilus may much smaller than the previous estimates based on upper molar regressions, weighing about 41.12-42.5 kg.
 The mass estimates within these ranges would make Thylacosmilus one of the largest known carnivorous metatherians.

 The differences in weight estimations may be due to the individual size variation of the specimens studied in each analysis, as well as the different samples and methods used.
 In any case, the weight estimations are consistent for terrestrial species that are generalists or have some degree of cursoriality.